dmitri-blinov/commons-jexl/README.md

 ----------------------
 The library tends to maintain as much syntax compatibility with the original syntax as possible, but there are some changes that may break your existing scripts.
-The main reason for this comes from the introduction of the new reserved words to support new syntax constructs, so your variables may no longer be named by one of those that were introduced.
-There are also some minor tweaks to the original syntax in order to clarify language structure and align language constructs with other popular scripting languages, to minimize the learning curve.
+The main reason for this comes from the introduction of the new reserved words to support new syntax constructs, so your variables may no longer be named by one of those keywords that are introduced.
+There are also some minor tweaks to the original syntax in order to streamline language structure and align some language constructs with other popular scripting languages, to minimize the learning curve and syntactic diversity.
 These changes are all reflected in the documentation, but the breef summary is given below.

 Incompatible changes